jessigbiology/jessigbiology/README.md

 - 👀 I’m interested in invasive plants.
 - 🌱 I’m currently learning how to use R to analyze data.
 - 💞️ I’m not sure what I'm looking to collaborate on yet.
-- 📫 I'm not sure the best way to reach me yet.
+- 📫 Email is the best way to reach me.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My high school students call fun-facts "buffalos" (as in sharing a high, a low, and a buffalo with a group).